22nd December: Today in Christian History

 Henry Budd becomes the first person of First Nations ancestry ordained to the Anglican priesthood.
 He will work a large area of Western Canada and translate the Bible and Prayer Book into the Cree language.

-Death in Richmond, Virginia, of James Barnett Taylor, a Baptist clergyman, especially noted for his role in creating and preserving Richmond College.
+On this day in Christian History, James Barnett Taylor, a Baptist clergyman, died in Richmond Virginia.
+In his lifetime, he was especially noted for his role in creating and preserving Richmond College.
 He had also written a biography of Lott Cary.

 Authorities close a Baptist church in Neftechala, Azerbaijan, saying “without registration you cannot pray.”